-further detail) Cut-off function The Cut-off function is used to limit the process value of linear input signal within the boundary whenever the input signal is out of the scale.
-The cut-off function can be set to "Low", "High" or "High/Low", set to "None" disable the cut-off function.
+Cut-off function The Cut-off function is used to limit the process value of linear input signal within the boundary whenever the input signal is out of the scale.
+The cut-off function the set to "Low," "High" or "Highflow", set to "None" disable the cut-off function.
 The cut-off function has no effect for input signal other than linear type and is only showed when the input signal type is set to linear.